-2. Figure out who you’re targeting.
-If your goal is to reach a new demographic, then this step is largely done.
+- Figure out who you’re targeting.
+If your goal is to reach a new demographic, then this step is primarily done.
 However, if your goal is different, you’ll need to figure out who you want to reach.

-3. Research the content that is performing the best with your target audience.
-You want to really spend some time learning what kind of content your audience is consuming.
+- Research the content that is performing the best with your target audience.
+You want to really spend some time learning what kind of b2b content your audience is consuming.
 Tools like BuzzSumo can help with this, although some simple Google searching can work as well.

-4. Research the outlets and influencers you want to connect with.
+- Research the outlets and influencers you want to connect with.
 Remember, if you’re paying someone to write about your brand, it’s not earned media.
-Instead, you want to find publications, review sites, influencers, and fans who would be likely to partner with you because they actually like your brand—perhaps they align with your brand values or have a need for your company’s expertise.
+Instead, you want to find publications, review sites, influencers, and fans who would likely partner with you because they actually like your brand—perhaps they align with your brand values or need your company’s expertise.

-5. Reach out to those outlets and influencers with pitches.
-When you know what outlets and influencers you want to target, you can craft pitches that are designed specifically for them.
-Specificity is important—you don’t want to pitch a science and tech magazine a profile story on your CEO.
+- Reach out to those outlets and influencers with pitches.
+When you know what outlets and influencers you want to target, you can craft pitches designed specifically for them.
+Specificity is essential—you don’t want to pitch a science and tech magazine a profile story on your CEO.

-6. Share your earned media on your own social channels.
-Once you’ve achieved that earned media coverage, make sure you capitalize on it by sharing it across your social channels, with employees, investors, and others who have a stake in your business.
+- Share your earned media on your own social channels.
+Once you’ve achieved that earned media coverage, make sure you capitalize on it by sharing it across your social platforms with employees, investors, and others who have a stake in your business.

-Facebook fans who regularly like and share your posts with their own audiences, Twitter followers who retweet you, bloggers who’ve mentioned your products in their posts—these are all potential brand ambassadors.
+Facebook fans who regularly like and share your posts with their audiences, Twitter followers who retweet you, and bloggers who’ve mentioned your products in their posts are all potential brand ambassadors.